msg-systems/uica-stack/README.md

 <h2>Style Mixins</h2>
 The `uica-stack` includes some useful mixins for styling as well.
-This can be used through importing the file *spa-fw.less* in your .less-files:
+This can be used through importing the file *uica.less* in your .less-files:

-		@import "../../../../node_modules/uica-stack/src/app/spa-fw";
+		@import "../../../../node_modules/uica-stack/src/app/uica";

 <h2>Mockdata Registry</h2>